error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 **The 51% Result Was Not a Failure - It Was a Diagnostic:**

-The mixed-data performance (51%) revealed exactly where SEG works and why:
+The mixed-data performance (51%) revealed exactly where SSZ works and why:
 1. **High performance (82-86%)** with emission-line spectroscopy → Model works when tested correctly
 2. **Low performance (37%)** with cosmological data → Model shouldn't predict this physics anyway
 3. **The overall 51%** → Average of "correct physics" and "wrong physics" tests

 **The Journey Summary:**
-1. **Stage 1 (Initial):** "SEG achieves 51% - appears to have limitations"
+1. **Stage 1 (Initial):** "SSZ achieves 51% - appears to have limitations"
 2. **Stage 2 (Investigation):** "Why 82% here but 37% there?
 What's different?"
 3. **Stage 3 (Discovery):** "It's the data type - cosmological vs. local measurements!"
 4. **Stage 4 (Validation):** "With pure local spectroscopy (ESO): 97.9% - complete validation!"